Muhammad Musa'ad: Bureaucratic career

 In 2011, Musa'ad, who was working in the Cenderawasih University, was appointed by Minister of Sports and Youth Andi Mallarangeng as acting assistant deputy for youth pioneering in the ministry.
 Andi Mallarangeng was arrested two years later and was replaced by Roy Suryo.
 Suryo later dismissed one of the assistant deputy in the ministry and appointed Musa'ad to held the post temporarily.

 Musa'ad's former running mate, Lukas Enembe, became the Governor of Papua in April 2013 after winning the gubernatorial election.
-Upon his victory, Musaad was appointed as the acting head of the province's development planning agency on 27 May 2013.
+Upon his victory, Musa'ad was appointed as the acting head of the province's development planning agency on 27 May 2013.
 His appointment was made definitive on 6 March 2014.

 On 20 August 2019, Musa'ad became the acting Second Assistant to the Papuan Regional Secretary.
 He became the definitive officeholder on 23 January 2020.
 Musa'ad also later served as the acting regent of Waropen from 28 September until 4 December 2020.
 Following the formation of the South Papua province in 2022, Musa'ad name was nominated as a candidate for the South Papua's regional secretary, the de facto deputy to the governor of South Papua.
 The government did not appoint Musa'ad and instead appointed a bureaucrat from the home affairs ministry.

 After the formation of three new provinces in the former Papua region on 9 November 2022, the government continued the trend by establishing the Southwest Papua province.
 The West Papuan People's Assembly submitted seven candidates for the acting governor of Southwest Papua to the ministry of home affairs.
 However, the central government refused to pick a name from the candidate list and instead appoint Musa'ad as the acting governor.
 Upon his confirmation as governor, he was transferred to the Ministry of Investment and became the minister's expert staff for competitiveness improvement.
 He was appointed as acting governor of Southwest Papua on 9 December 2022.
 The central government's choice for the post was criticized by Mananwir Paul Fincen Mayor, a leader from Doberay customary region, who questioned his indigenous Papuan status.